 "I'm flattered, because Gilles was considered by everyone a great driver.
 What happened was what happened.
 I hope to have one more chance than him, that of being able to aim for the world title".

-The Alfa Romeo driver, a happy boy who dreams with open eyes, with an open character, a bit naïf and for this reason more appreciable, can become a protagonist of Formula 1 both on a competitive and human level.
-And it seems that many people have now realized this.
+The Alfa Romeo driver, a happy boy who dreams with open eyes, with an open character, a bit naive and for this reason more appreciable, can become a protagonist of Formula 1 both on a competitive and human level.
+And it seems that many people have now realised this.
 De Cesaris has important offers to change team, but the Italian driver closes with a no comment.
 After all, if Alfa Romeo owes him something, he too knows what gratitude is.
-On Saturday 12 June 1982 Ferrari honors the memory of Gilles Villeneuve in the best possible way, on the track that bears the name of the driver who died.
+On Saturday, June 12, 1982 Ferrari honours the memory of Gilles Villeneuve in the best possible way, on the track that bears the name of the driver who passed away.
 Didier Pironi, at the wheel of the 126 C2, obtains a splendid pole position for the Canadian Grand Prix.
 The Frenchman fights with superb commitment to obtain this place of privilege, fighting to the limit of his and the car's possibilities.
 The brilliant result, obviously, is a good omen for the race that in any case is very hard fought: it is very hot and there is a remarkable balance of values.
-The result will depend on the choice of aerodynamic solutions and tires.
+The result will depend on the choice of aerodynamic solutions and tyres.
 Pironi, however, is happy.
 The Frenchman underlines the conquest of his pole position, the first since he has been at Ferrari, with a sentence in memory of his lost partner:

-"It's the best gift I could give to Ferrari, to the fans and to me to honor Gilles, and I must say I really put it all in".
+"It's the best gift I could give to Ferrari, to the fans and to me to honour Gilles, and I must say I really put it all in".

 To those who ask Pironi if the turbocharged engine has been decisive in the enterprise (four supercharged single-seaters are in the first four places with Arnoux and Prost following, and with Piquet's Brabham-Bmw in fourth position), the Frenchman answers:

-Pironi doesn't get too excited about the race that is open to any result.
+Pironi does not get too excited about the race that is open to any result.
 In fact, behind the Ferrari driver there are the two Renaults, then Piquet and Giacomelli with the Alfa Romeo, Watson and Rosberg with the Williams and Patrese with the Brabham-Cosworth.
-De Cesaris is only ninth, since during the morning he damages his car in an accident due to a tire blowout.
-For the first time the eight Italian drivers entered in a Grand Prix all qualify: De Angelis precedes Lauda, Cheever is twelfth, Alboreto is fifteenth, Baldi seventeenth and Paletti twenty-third.
-Excellent performance also for Osella, that this time had no difficulty in qualifying with both cars.
-Toleman was also absent from this appointment, while the driver of Theodore Racing, Jan Lammers, injured during the tests of the Detroit race, was unable to take part in the Canadian race; the team initially thought of replacing him with Jacques Villeneuve Sr., Gilles' brother, finally opting for the more experienced Geoff Lees, already entered by Theodore for the 1981 British Grand Prix, a race in which he did not take part.
+De Cesaris is only ninth, since during the morning he damages his car in an accident due to a tyre blowout.
+For the first time all the eight Italian drivers qualify for a Grand Prix: De Angelis precedes Lauda, Cheever is twelfth, Alboreto is fifteenth, Baldi seventeenth and Paletti twenty-third.
+Excellent performance also for Osella, that this time has no difficulty in qualifying with both cars.
+Toleman is also absent from this appointment, while the driver of Theodore Racing, Jan Lammers, injured during the tests of the Detroit race, is unable to take part in the Canadian race; the team initially thought of replacing him with Jacques Villeneuve Sr., Gilles' brother, finally opting for the more experienced Geoff Lees, already entered by Theodore for the 1981 British Grand Prix, a race in which he did not take part.
 Lees contested three Grands Prix between 1979 and 1980 with Tyrrell, Shadow and Ensign.